gislaveds-kommun/mediabevararen/readme.md

 >
 >
 # Configuration
->There are already sample data and config settings that works out of the box script exept the **.env** that is needed for users and passwords for social media accounts
+>There are already sample data and config settings that works out of the box script except the **.env** that is needed for users and passwords for social media accounts
 >
->Settings are in the files .env , config.py and constants.py
+>Settings are in the files .env , config.py and constants.py, the files are explaind further down.
 >
 >There are two excel files with sample data and you can change these while the program is running as long as you use the same structure as the sample files.
-The structur is explain down below.
+The structur is explain further down.
 >
 ## The three settings files will be explaind here: ###

 ### Credentials in .env
->create a .evn file with this content below, and put it in the main folder of the program.
+>Create a .evn file with this content below, and put it in the main folder of the program.
 >
 >**instagram_user** = "your instagram user"
 >
 >**instagram_password** = "your instagram password"
 >
->**linkedin_user** = "your linkin user"
+>**linkedin_user** = "your linkedin user"
 >
 >**linkedin_password** = "your linkedin password"
 >